-For example, Matty and I have decided that Vital Wheat Gluten is an acceptable ingredient for us, because we’d rather eat whole grains bread (usually baked ourselves) that is made with some extra gluten, than to eat bread made with refined grains.
+For example, Matty and I have decided that Vital Wheat Gluten is an acceptable ingredient for us, because we’d rather eat whole grain bread (preferably baked ourselves) that is made with some extra gluten, than to eat bread made with refined grains.
 We carefully considered it in advance, and decided that the “pros” outweighed the “cons.”

 It’s also okay to make an exception for something you feel you need to do to make it possible for you to complete the challenge at all.
-For example, maybe you’re a five-cans-of-soda-a-day person, and have decided that for October, you’re going to limit yourself to just one can of soda each day.
+For example, maybe you’re a five-cans-of-soda-a-day person (like I once was), and have decided that for October, you’re going to limit yourself to just one can of soda each day.